School district: United States

-School districts in the Midwest and West tend to cross municipal boundaries, while school districts in New England and the Mid-Atlantic regions tend to adhere to city, township, and/or county boundaries.
+School districts in the Midwest and West tend to cross municipal boundaries, while school districts in New England and the Mid-Atlantic regions tend to adhere to city, township, or county boundaries.
 As of 1951 school districts were independent governmental units in 26 states, while in 17 states there were mixes of independent school districts and school districts subordinate to other local governments.
 In nine states there were only school districts subordinate to local governments.

 In most Southern states, school systems operate either as an arm of county government or at least share coextensive boundaries with the state's counties.
 A 2010 study by economist William A. Fischel found that "two-thirds of medium-to-large American cities have boundaries that substantially overlap those of a single school district" with substantial regional and state variations in the degree of overlap, "ranging from nearly perfect congruence in New England, New Jersey, and Virginia, to hardly any in Illinois, Texas, and Florida."
-Older and more populous municipalities "tend to have boundaries that closely match those of a single school district."
+Florida school district governments have boundaries that parallel those of counties.
+According to Fischel, older and more populous municipalities "tend to have boundaries that closely match those of a single school district."
 Noting that most modern school districts were formed by consolidating one-room school districts in the first seven decades of the 20th century, Fischel argues that "outside the South, these consolidations were consented to by local voters" who "preferred districts whose boundaries conformed to their everyday interactions rather than formal units of government" and that "[t]he South ended up with county-based school districts because segregation imposed diseconomies of scale on district operations and required larger land-area districts."

 In New York, most school districts are separate governmental units with the power to levy taxes and incur debt, except for the five cities with a population of over 125,000 (Buffalo, Rochester, Syracuse, Yonkers, and New York City), where the schools are operated directly by the municipalities.

 The Hawaii State Department of Education functions as a single statewide school district, unique among states.

-According to a 2021 study, the demographics of voters who elect local school boards in the United States tend not to align with the demographics of the students.
-This gap is "most pronounced in majority nonwhite jurisdictions and school districts with the largest racial achievement gaps."
+According to a 2021 study, the demographics of voters who elect local school boards in the United States tend to be different from the demographics of the students.
+This difference is "most pronounced in majority nonwhite jurisdictions and school districts with the largest racial achievement gaps."